 The quota year runs in line with the calendar year.

 Key dates to remember

 The quota usage report shows the total quantity of quota available and shipped by Australia for all dairy quotas.

-To access the EU dairy quotas an exporter must apply for an IMA1 certificate (quota certificate).
-To do this, the exporter must lodge a request for permit (RFP) through EXDOC, the department’s electronic documentation system.
+To access the EU and UK dairy quotas an exporter must apply for an IMA1 certificate (quota certificate).
+To do this, the exporter must lodge a request for export (REX) through NEXDOC, one of the department’s electronic documentation system.

 If an IMA1 certificate is required the following steps will need to be followed:

-- When lodging the RFP make sure to tick the quota indicator box
+- When lodging the REX make sure to tick the quota indicator box

 - Once the box is ticked, select the correct quota year